cmlohr/vim-startify-cat/README.md

 ---

 This plugin provides a start screen for Vim and Neovim.
+It works exactly the same as the original Startify, only I added a cat to the start screen because cats.
+Full update to the readme is coming soon. :D

 It provides **dynamically created headers or footers** and uses configurable lists to show **recently used or bookmarked files** and **persistent sessions**.